DavidGL17/DavidGL17/README.md

 # David González León

-An embedded systems student at HEIG-VD.
-Currently in my first year of master
+Currently in my first year of master at HES-SO in Computer Science, specializing in Software Engineering.

 During my bachelor I specialized in embedded development, with mainly C and VHDL, and in multiple platforms ranging from a raspberry pi or a jetson nano to a SoC from Altera or Xilinx.

 During my master I am currently specializing in Software Engineering, with an accent on Machine Learning, Deep Learning, IoT and Mobile Development with flutter.

-I am also proeficient in Python, Ansible, java, C++, Kotlin and bash, and many more.
+I am also proficient in Python, Ansible, java, C++, Kotlin and bash, and many more.

-In my free time I'm really interested about the folowing topics :
+In my free time I'm really interested about the following topics :

 -   Homelabs and automation
 -   Kubernetes